herflis/concepts-temp/content/review/role-based-permissions.md

 # How to use
 It is possible to manage the role-based permission settings through the admin surface, or with User Management and Permission APIs.

-# Pro tip
-Define roles based on the business logic right at the beginning of your project so it will be much easier to handle permission related tasks (like add/remove a user) in the long run.

 -> built-in roles for SNaaS users (Administrators, Editors, Developers)